Global Engagement Award

 2. Biographical Information: A Curriculum Vitae or resumé not to exceed five pages, and to include the education, employment, membership in professional societies, honors and awards, professional and public service, and consulting activities of the nominee as they pertain to global education and international programs.

-4. Supporting Letters: Two supporting letters from the nominee's peers within and outside the University.
+4. Supporting Letters: One supporting letters from the nominee's peers within and outside the University.
 Letters should address the nominee's contributions to international programs; internationally focused research and teaching; international program development; or academic and global outreach programs at the University of Nevada, Reno.
-The supporting letters should be sent directly to the Office of the Provost by December 1, 2014: firstname.lastname@example.org
+The supporting letters should be sent directly to the Office of the Provost by February 27, 2015: firstname.lastname@example.org